 If both groups are both trustworthy and skilled, you will find yourself on the fast track toward success!

-The truth is your dispensary will have a lot of moving pieces that requires support your clients will know nothing about.
+The truth is your dispensary will have a lot of moving pieces that require support your clients will know nothing about.

 As the business owner, your most critical interest is to be sure everything is being done correctly with your I’s dotted and t’s crossed.